 - move as close to the router as possible.
 This will help your device receive a stronger and more stable Wi-Fi signal.

 - If there are multiple devices (laptops, tablets, phones, etc.) connected to the same network, it is best to disconnect them from the network.
 Since all devices connected to the same network share the network’s connection resources (bandwidth), thus making the connection slower for all connected devices.

-- We highly suggest using a headset.
-Use a headset to decrease the possibility of audio feedback and echo.
+- We strongly suggest using a headset.
+Using a headset will decrease the possibility of audio feedback and echo.

 - The host can mute participants who are inducing audio distortion to the session either intentionally or because of connection issues.

 - All participants must use the Media Player in the virtual classroom in order to play audio and video files.
 Hosts and Students should not play audio through computer speakers because their microphone may pick it up and play it in the virtual classroom session.